-At Warren Editions value is placed on projects that contribute meaningfully to the discourse of contemporary art and culture in South Africa.
-Warren Editions collaborates, under the lead of Zhané Warren, not only with established artists but also emerging ones – visual practitioners who, although not primarily printmakers, share our belief in printmaking as a contemporary medium.
-For the artist, realising a project at Warren Editions is an exploratory process, a conversation.
-Initiated by the artist’s vision, and facilitated by the skills and experience of a dedicated printmaking team namely Morné Visagie, Roxy Kaczmarek and Janet Mbirimi.
-Zhané Warren is personally involved in all projects; sharing her experience, introducing appropriate techniques, and encouraging artists to explore various possibilities – and in so doing to discover, in print, their own visual language.
-This sort of layered collaboration between artist and studio, this partnering of play and organisation that is printmaking, invariably leads to new and exciting directions in an artist’s practice.
+At Warren Editions, value is placed on projects that contribute meaningfully to the discourse of contemporary art and culture in South Africa.
+If there’s a word that encapsulates what happens at Warren Editions, it’s ‘collaboration’.
+Warren Editions facilitates a relationship between artist and printmaker – a dialogue of praxis, creative experimentation and technical expertise.
+Warren Editions collaborates with established artists as well as emerging ones – visual practitioners who share a belief in printmaking as a contemporary medium.
+For the artist, realising a project at Warren Editions is an exploratory process, guided by the meeting of the visions of artist and printer.
+As the Master Printer, Zhané Warren is personally involved in all projects – sharing her experience and knowledge, introducing appropriate techniques and encouraging artists to explore various possibilities in order to discover, in print, their own visual language.
+This sort of layered collaboration between artist and studio, the partnering of play and organisation that is printmaking, invariably leads to new and exciting directions in an artist’s practice.

 Warren Editions fosters a culture of learning with regard to printmaking.
 A pedagogue at heart, Zhané runs workshops on intaglio and monotype.
 The studio also runs an active internship programme, in which interns spend two months working in the studio, learning valuable printmaking skills within an organised environment.
 Works made at Warren Editions are available for purchase.
 Alternatively prints can be viewed and purchased online.
 Warren Editions participates annually in all of the South African art fairs, namely the Cape Town Art Fair, FNB Joburg Art Fair and Turbine Art Fair.
 Warren Editions also expanded into the international art fair arena, taking part in the Editions / Artists’ Book Fair in New York in November 2016.